norm/flourish/documentation/adding-sources.markdown

 Flourish uses source files to contain the content of site to be generated.

-Three types of source file are supported, and they can be mixed and matched at will:
+Four types of source file are supported, and they can be mixed and matched at will:

 * [TOML][toml]
 * [JSON][json]
 * [Markdown][md]
+* [CSV][csv]

 All sources are treated as though they contain UTF-8 content.
 If they contain characters of a different character set, you will have problems.
 Modern text